 The James P. Kelleher Rose Garden

 Back Bay Fens Emerald Necklace | Boston, MA

 History of the Kelleher Rose Garden

 The Kelleher Rose Garden, located in Boston's Back Bay Fens, was originally wetlands.
-In the late 1880s, Frederick Law Olmsted transformed what had become a foul tidal marsh into a clean, scenic estuary.
-The 1910 damming of the Charles River blocked the tidal flow, changing the ecology of the area and requiring a new design by land-scape architect Arthur Shurcliff.
+In the late 1880s.
+Frederick Law Olmsted transformed what had become a foul tidal marsh into a clean, scenic estuary.
+The 1910 damming of the Charles River blocked the tidal flow, changing the ecology of the area and requiring a new design by landscape architect Arthur Shurcliff.

 A passion for public rose gardens swept the country in the early 1900s.
 In 1931, Shurcliff designed a circular formal rose garden opposite the Museum of Fine Arts where the general public as well as rose enthusiasts could learn about rose culture and enjoy the flowers.
-The plan was expanded before construction began and was an instant success with all.
+The garden was an instant success.
+The garden was expanded in 1932

+when the rectangular section was built.
 In 1975, the garden was named the James P. Kelleher Rose Garden to honor the Boston Parks and Recreation Department's Superintendent of Horticulture.

-A Restoration for the 21st Century

-By the late 20th century, The Kelleher Rose Garden was in decline.
+A Restoration for the 21st Century By the late 1900s, The Kelleher Rose Garden was in decline.
 In 2001, the Emerald Necklace Conservancy, in cooperation with Boston Parks and Recreation, convened landscape architects, horticulturists and rosarians to develop a master plan for its renewal.
-Paths and planting beds were recut according to the original plans; the soil was rejuvenated and in 2013 with the reconstruction of the fountain based on Arthur Shurcliff's original design of a simple, 14" deep reflecting pool with a bluestone-capped edge.
-Like their predecessors last seen in the 1950s, four new cherubs now grace the edge of the fountain in addition to two new planters who join the two remaining originals.
+Paths and planting beds were recut according to the original plans; the soil was rejuvenated and new turf laid.
+An irrigation system was installed. hundreds of roses were planted and nev signs were placed to help visitors learn from the garden.
+The restoration continued with the reconstruction of the fountain based on Arthur Shurcliff's original 1931 design of a simple reflecting pool consisting of a 14" deep basin with a bluestone-capped edge.
+Like their predecessors last seen in the 1950s, four new cherubs now grace the edge of the fountain and two replica planters join the existing two.